-Modern-Day Cases of Antisemitism (EXHIBITS D-H):
+Modern Day Cases of Antisemitism (EXHIBITS D-H):

-- 1. Los Angeles Article and Facebook Post REFERENCE EXHIBIT D - a.
+- Los Angeles article and Facebook post REFERENCE EXHIBIT D - a.
 Swastika and hate messages including, 'time to pay,' found daubed at American Jewish University in Bel Air, Westwood Charter School and Milken Community High School - b.
-Read the article, look at the Facebook post, and discuss: - i.
+Read this article, look at the Facebook post, and discuss: - i.
 What occurred? - ii.
 Who was impacted? - iii.
 What does antisemitism look like in this situation? - iv.
-What message was the vandal(s) trying to convey? - v.
+What message were the vandals trying to convey? - v.
 What might bravery look like in this case and where might it come from? - vi.
 What was the likely outcome? - 2.
-Stony Brook University Article, Video, Facebook Post REFERENCE EXHIBIT E - a.
+Stony Brook University article, video, Facebook post

+REFERENCE EXHIBIT E

+- a.
 Student named Yonatan Herzfel was taking the subway between Grand Central and Times Square.
-He was visibly wearing a kippah when an African American man started yelling "what's that you got on your head".
+He was visibly wearing a kippah when an African American man started yelling "what's that you got on your head."
 Yonatan was scared and was eventually chased off of the subway by the harasser.
 No one did anything as he screamed for help. - b.
-Read the article and Facebook post, watch video, and discuss: - i.
+Read this article and Facebook post, watch video, and discuss: - i.
 What occurred? - ii.
 Who was impacted? - iii.
 What does antisemitism look like in this situation? - iv.
 Do you believe this was antisemitism?
-Can it be in the eye of the beholder?

-- v.
-What was the role of bystanders? - vi.
+Can it be in the eye of the beholder? - v.
+What was the role of by-standers? - vi.
 What might bravery look like in this case and where might it come from? - vii.
 What was the likely outcome? - 3.
-Baltimore Cemeteries Vandalized Video and Twitter Post REFERENCE EXHIBIT F - a.
+Baltimore Cemeteries Vandalized, article and Twitter post

+REFERENCE EXHIBIT F

+- a.
 Baltimore-area officials and faith and community leaders gathered Friday at German Hill Road Jewish Cemeteries to denounce acts of antisemitism after more than a dozen gravestones were spray-painted with swastikas this past weekend. - b.
-Watch the video, look at the Twitter post, and discuss: - i.
+Read this article, look at the Twitter post, and discuss: - i.
 What occurred? - ii.
 Who was impacted? - iii.
 What does antisemitism look like in this situation? - iv.
 What message were the vandals trying to convey? - v.
-What might bravery look like in this case, and where might it come from? - vi.
+What might bravery look like in this case and where might it come from? - vi.
 What was the likely outcome?